 We throughly enjoyed our visit to Reynisfjara the Black Sand Beach.
 Below is a video I hope you get more of feeling on how it feels to be traveling the road in Iceland to Reynisfjara!

 All I all, winter in Iceland is a whole different experience and one I will never forget.
-If you plan on going in the winter make sure you check out my article Be Over Prepared for A Winter Trip To Iceland , here you will find some advice to help you enjoy your Winter Icelandic Holiday!
+If you plan on going in the winter make sure you check out my article on being prepared , here you will find some advice to help you enjoy your Winter Icelandic Holiday!